SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 ## Setting up the DataMiner Configuration Archive

 DataMiner IDP can be used to create configuration backups from [elements](xref:About_elements) in the managed inventory.
 However, before backups can be taken, the DataMiner Configuration Archive needs to be set up.
+You can do so on the [Admin > Configuration > Network Shares](xref:Configuration#network-shares) page of the IDP app.

 ## About Configuration Backup scripts